manwar/theweeklychallenge/content/blog/perl-weekly-challenge-129.md

 ## HEADLINES {#HEADLINES}
 ***

-Welcome to the week 128 and it is time to declare the champion.
+Welcome to the week 129 and it is time to declare the champion and the winner is `Jorg Sommrey` currently ranked `28th` in the leaderboard with `141` contributions in **Perl** and a blog so far.

+Last week was not so busy, still I am grateful to everyone who contributed to the weekly challenge.
+I am still not in the frame yet.
+Sorry.

+Next week, insha-ALLAH.

 <br>